In the state of Alabama, a DUI arrest can stick with you and a conviction may negatively affect your future standing in court.

 A DUI conviction cannot be expunged in the state of Alabama, according to Act 2021-482.
 In fact, DUIs and reckless driving offenses are two of the few non-violent misdemeanor crimes that cannot be expunged.

 DUI convictions will follow you for the rest of your lifetime on your permanent criminal record.
-This permanence means they are taken seriously by the court, so offenders should be diligent in seeking reputable legal counsel from an experienced lawyer.
+This permanence means they are taken seriously by the court.
+So, offenders should be diligent in seeking reputable legal counsel from an experienced lawyer.

 An arrest will remain on your permanent arrest record via the National Crime Information Center.
 Managed by the Federal Bureau of Investigation, this record may be referenced in future arrests.